SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 If you need help with using Carbon Copy, reach out in the designated **#support** channel on [discord](https://dreadrith.com/discord/) so we or a community member can help.
+If you have private issues involving purchase details, open up a ticket instead.

 </details>